12-Monkeys-Developers/cthulhuhack/README.md

 - Ability to sort abilities and items (in Weapons or Equipment category) by dragging an item

 Options
+- Display french compendiums : if this option is disabled, the compendiums which begin by FR are hidden
+- Display english compendiums : if this option is disabled, the compendiums which begin by EN are hidden
 - Fortune: activates/deactivates the display on the form
     - The GM activates the option and makes the number of tokens available to the players.
     - Display of the number of tokens under the portrait